belminpre/weird-animals2/PRERENDER-SETUP.md

 **4. workers.dev / no custom domain**

 Our site is currently only available on a Cloudflare Workers subdomain (`https://weird-animals.belmin.workers.dev`).
-Cloudflare’s protections on `*.workers.dev` likely block or challenge Prerender’s requests.
-There is no special bypass or manual approval flow on the Prerender side.
-The recommended approach is to serve the Worker behind a **custom domain** we control, then configure Prerender and our Cloudflare rules (including IP/User-Agent allowlisting) on that custom domain.
+Prerender can still be used: set `ENABLE_PRERENDER`, `PRERENDER_BASE`, and `PRERENDER_TOKEN` (as a Secret) in the Worker’s **Runtime** Variables and secrets (Workers & Pages → weird-animals → Settings → Variables and secrets), not only in Build env.
+For a custom domain, add the Worker to your domain and configure IP/UA allowlisting there.

+### Verifying Prerender is serving bots (no domain)

+Request the site with a bot User-Agent (e.g. Googlebot).
+In the response headers you should see:

+- `x-prerender: true`
+- `x-prerender-requestid` (Prerender’s request ID — confirms Prerender rendered the page)
+- `x-processed-by-prerender: true`

+Example: `curl -sI -A "Googlebot" "https://weird-animals.belmin.workers.dev/categories"` and check for those headers.
+In Chrome DevTools: Network conditions → User agent: Googlebot, reload, then inspect the document request’s Response Headers for `x-prerender-requestid`.

 ---